 The Mitchell family house is exactly like any other in suburbia, except for the vivid decor, reminiscent of Howard Arkley’s explorations of the banal iconography of Melbourne architecture in the 1980s and 1990s.
 You are invited in, like Greg and Joyce, to the Mitchell’s home.
 You will take a seat in the comfy chair opposite, while Harry gets you a drink.
 But what happens within these walls – and indeed within the two seemly typical blokes who live here – is extraordinary.
 The “too domestic” hides something more profound.

-The Sum of Us is about aussie blokes; its about the beauty of language; its about love and tolerance.
-But mostly its a out the most powerful relationship – and love – you’ll ever have: the unconditional love of a parent for their child.
+The Sum of Us is about Aussie blokes, the beauty of language and love and tolerance.
+But mostly, its a out the most powerful relationship – and love – you’ll ever have: the unconditional love of a parent for their child.